vendasta/api-gateway-docs/docs/Guides/Automate/WebhookAction.md

 ## Step 1: Automation setup

-In Partner Center go to the automations screen and create an automation based on the trigger and criteria that you are interested in.
+Navigate to Partner Center &rarr; Automations &rarr; Chose existing or Create new automation.

 Add the `Trigger a webhook` step.

 ![](webhookAddPart1.png)

-The **webhook URL** will be an endpoint that you have built in step 2.
+The **webhook URL** will be an endpoint that you have built in [step 2](#step-2-setup-your-handler).
 It will likely be one of your web servers but could also be a 3rd party system like Zapier.

 For testing purposes [webhook.site](https://webhook.site/) is a great tool for viewing what is sent.
 You may also use a tool like [ngrok](https://ngrok.com/) to route requests to your local development computer.

-The **Verifier Token** is something that you can makeup.
-We will send it along with the webhook to help you verify that the request actually came from us.
+The **Verifier Token** is designated by you and is sent along with the webhook to help you verify that the request originated from this automation.

 Custom **Additional Fields** may be added to the request body.
 Be careful when including sensitive data.
 The requests are sent using https however we do not have a way to confirm the destination is under your team's control.
 Instead it is recommended to only send ids and then fetch up to date info using an API request.